-The list of the optical parameters that can be measured using current technology in optical transmission systems is:
+The list of the optical parameters that can be measured using current technology in optical transmission systems is given below:

-- channel power; - total power;
+- Channel power.

+- Total power.

-- OSNR when no significant noise shaping is present;
+- Optical signal-to-noise ratio (OSNR) when no significant noise shaping is present.

-- channel wavelength;
+- Channel wavelength.

-- Q-factor.
+- O-factor.

-Appendix III contains information about the performance obtainable from currently available monitoring technology.
+Appendix III contains information concerning the performance obtainable from currently available monitoring technology.